Simcha guide

 The chuppah in the Jerusalem hills.
 The Shabbos sheva brachos at the hotel.
 The Kotel photos at sunrise.
 A week-long simcha involving multiple families, continents of travelers, and halachic-logistical detail no ordinary wedding planner is equipped for.
 Here's how we help plan it.

 We are not the wedding planner.
 You'll have (or need) a dedicated Jerusalem simcha planner who handles the chuppah venue, catering, florist, photographer, music, badeken logistics, and sheva brachos meals.
-Our role is the travel piece — the hotel block for out-of-town guests, the Shabbos sheva brachos logistics at a hotel if that's the plan, the kallah's pre-wedding stay, the mechutanim's accommodations, and all the multi-family room-matching a wedding trip requires.
+Our role is the travel piece:

-We work alongside your wedding planner.
-Typically the two of us talk weekly in the 8-12 weeks before the wedding.
+We work alongside your wedding planner — typically talking weekly in the 8–12 weeks before the wedding.
 The division stays clear: she handles the simcha itself; we handle every non-simcha hour of your guests' trips.

 - Month 12: First conversation.
 Target wedding date, family sizes both sides, budget frame, whether Shabbos sheva brachos is at a hotel or in a home.